 In this class, students will learn a variety of acting techniques with a focus on character development and relationships, deciding what your character wants and how you are going to achieve it, and making choices in scenes to fully develop the scene with specific blocking and movement.
 Students will work on scenes and monologues from a variety of popular youth plays and musicals, including Charlotte’s Web, Peter Pan, Into the Woods, The Secret Garden, and Beauty and the Beast, taking them from auditions to performance.
 They will also write their own original, creative scenes to perform in a final showcase during the last class.

-Classes: March 10-May 12, 2018: Saturdays from 11:00 am-12:00 pm
+Classes: January 11 –March 14, 2020: Saturdays from 11:00 am-12:00 pm

-Final Showcase: Saturday, May 12, 2018 at 11:00 am
+Final Showcase: Saturday, March 21, 2020 at 11:00 am (combined with improv)

 Taught by Christine Eide, who has been assisting with the ACT youth acting and improv classes over the past couple of years.
 Christine has over 20 years of experience as an actress, director and teacher.
 She has performed with several local theatres such as Bright Star Touring Theatre, Asheville Lyric Opera, The Magnetic Theatre, Different Strokes!
 Performing Arts Collective and Ellipsis Theatre Company.
 She has directed shows for both youth and adults, her most recent being All in the Timing at Odyssey Community School and Night Music at The Magnetic Theatre.
 In addition, Christine has taught several acting classes in both the US and Ecuador where she co-founded Azuay Community Theatre.
 She has a BA in Theatre Performance and Music as well as a M.Ed. in Curriculum and Instruction.